 I have a friend who takes the “odd” socks that show up in the laundry and uses them as cleaning cloths on the boat.
 They are great for getting spiders and webs too!
 Just slip your hand in like a mitt.

 Don’t throw away old toothbrushes.
-Keep a few for the boat because they come in handy in hard to clean places like the bases of stanchions, around cleats, taps and corners.
+Keep a few for the boat because they come in handy for hard to clean places like the bases of stanchions, around cleats, taps and corners.

 They are also great for cleaning the spider nests out of your disconnected BBQ propane hose.

-Many vegetables like Romaine Lettuce and Broccoli come secured with elastics that can be reused around cereal bags (if you don’t use zip lock bags) to keep the contents fresh and from spilling in the cupboard.
-Unlike boxes, the bag gets smaller after each meal freeing up cupboard space.
+Many vegetables like Romaine Lettuce and Broccoli come secured with strong elastics that can be reused around cereal bags (if you don’t use zip lock bags) to keep the contents fresh and from spilling in the cupboard.
+Unlike boxes, the bag gets smaller after each meal, freeing up cupboard space.

-The Liquor Stores in Ontario are doing away with plastic, but if you buy more than one bottle at a store where they still use the mesh sleeve, save it.
-Use it when transporting bottles to and from the boat to prevent breakage.
+When you buy more than one bottle or wine or liquore, save the mesh sleeve that they use to separate the bottles.
+Use it when transporting bottles to and from your boat to prevent breakage.
 I even use them in the boat cupboards to prevent the bottles hitting each other when in rough water.

-Save the corks from your wine bottles so you have a place for the kids to store their fish hooks so they don't get tangled with other stuff in the fishing box.
+Save the corks from your wine bottles so you have a place for the kids to store their fish hooks.
+This will prevent fish hook injury and also, their fish hooks don't get tangled with other stuff in the fishing box.

 Mesh Onion Bags